FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 ---
 layout: post
 title: Cheating in chess via remotely controlled toys
+title: Shoving a chess AI up your butt
+title: Deploying a chess engine up your butt
+title: Shoving a chess engine up your butt
 lang: en
-tags: chess morse gleam elixir
+tags: chess morse gleam elixir meme
 ---

-In the Lex Fridman Podcast [episode #327][episode-327], Levy Rozman (aka [GothamChess][GothamChess]) explained a scandal, alleging chess grandmaster Hans Niemann of cheating at a tournament.
-Supposedly it was done through a remotely controlled device inserted into his backside, allowing him to receive the next best move encoded in Morse code vibrations.
-And because I am obviously twelve years old, I thought it would be really funny to implement this.
+In the Lex Fridman Podcast [episode #327][episode-327], Levy Rozman (aka [GothamChess][GothamChess]) explained a scandal, alleging a chess grandmaster Hans Niemann of cheating at a tournament.
+Supposedly, it was done through a remotely controlled device inserted into his backside, allowing him to receive the next best move encoded in Morse code vibrations.
+And because I am evidently twelve years old, I thought it would be really funny to implement this.
 By the way, [Ron Sijm][RonSijm] is likely as immature as me, because he [beat me to it][buttfish].

 Disclaimer: I am not endorsing cheating in chess or any other sport, I don't